vestimir/Finck/README.md

-Finck is a small routing library for defining URL resources.
+Finck is a small library for defining URL resources.
 It can be used for prototyping, simple web projects and even large scale applications.
 Finck does not provide any obligatory structure, particular template engine, or conventions, you can build upon its simplicity and integrate it in your own workflow.

 *`App::route($regex, $handler, $route_name = null)`*